-The grace period on a credit card only remains in effect when you pay the full balance due by the due date each month.
-The grace period goes away when you carry a balance from billing period to billing period, and you have to pay in full two months in a row to get it back.
+The grace period on a credit card only remains in effect when you pay the full statement balance by the due date each month.
+The grace period goes away when you carry a balance from billing period to billing period, and you have to pay in full 2 months in a row to get it back.
 Without a grace period, interest is assessed on a daily basis to your full balance, including any new purchases you make.

 Not all credit cards offer a grace period.
 But for those that do, it has to be at least 21 days long.
 To determine the grace period for a specific credit card, you can refer to your credit card agreement or your latest credit card statement.
 Grace periods only apply to purchases.
 Cash advances and balance transfers start getting charged interest immediately.